andeplane/FDM/README.md

 Run `npm install`

 ### CDF token
-To run the code below, you will need an environment variable `CDF_TOKEN` that you can find from a network request in Chrome (go into Fusion and fetch the RAW databases for instance):
+To run the code below, you will need an environment variable `CDF_TOKEN` that you can find from a network request in Chrome (go into Fusion and fetch the RAW databases for instance).
+Right click and click `Copy value`:
 ![alt text](token.png "Finding token from Chrome") and set the environment variable by running